katanemo/arch/docs/source/concepts/llm_provider.rst

 LLM Provider
 ============

-``llm_provider`` is a top-level primitive in Arch, helping developers centrally define, secure, observe, and manage the usage of of their LLMs.
+**LLM provider** is a top-level primitive in Arch, helping developers centrally define, secure, observe, and manage the usage of of their LLMs.
 Arch builds on Envoy's reliable `cluster subsystem <https://www.envoyproxy.io/docs/envoy/v1.31.2/intro/arch_overview/upstream/cluster_manager>`_ to manage egress traffic to LLMs, which includes intelligent routing, retry and fail-over mechanisms, ensuring high availability and fault tolerance.
 This abstraction also enables developers to seamlessly